Myzhar/ros_zed_cuda_driver/README.md

+[This is a preliminary version of the driver.
+Please consider to use this one: https://github.com/Myzhar/ros_simple_zed_cuda_driver]

 # ros-zed-cuda-driver
 Driver for the ZED Stereo Camera by StereoLabs.
 The driver is based on ZED SDK, so needs CUDA to run